 Job autonomy is hypothesized to be related to job crafting in hypothesis 2.
 Theoretically, job autonomy provides the precondition that enables more self-determined and discretionary behaviors in an organization, such as job crafting.
 Job crafting is a voluntary behavior aimed at finding significance and personal development by asking colleagues for advice, asking for more assignments and challenges, reducing emotional and mental requirements, changing physical workspace.
-The result reveals that job autonomy significantly affects job crafting ( $\beta = 0.75$ ; p < 0.00).
-This supports previous findings (e.g. Debus et al., 2019; Vanbelle, Van den Broeck, & De Witte, 2017; Guan & Frenkel, 2018) that explains that when employees have a satisfactory degree of freedom and the job demands are high, employees will tend to modify aspects of the task according to their skills, and preference.
+The result revealed that job autonomy significantly affects job crafting (β = 0.75; p < 0.001).
+This supports previous findings (e.g. Debus et al., 2019; Vanbelle et al., 2017; Guan & Frenkel, 2018) that explained that when employees have a satisfactory degree of freedom and the job demands are high, employees will tend to modify aspects of the task according to their skills, and preference.
 They are even able to increase challenge when the job is under stimulating.
 Flexibility allows them to reduce job demands that delivered pressure emotionally and physically.